GearHost/Docs/docs/troubleshooting-wordpress.md

 Having issues with your WordPress website?
 It can be multiple things, feel free to try one of the most common troubleshooting steps below.

 ## Enable PHP error debugging
-Create a **.user.ini** file and place it in your /site/wwwroot/.
+Create a `.user.ini` file and place it in your /site/wwwroot/.
 Add the following code and restart your CloudSite.

     error_reporting = E_ALL & ~E_DEPRECATED
     display_errors = On
     display_startup_errors = On

 ## Enable WP Debugging
-On your wp-config.php file there should be a line "WP_debug" set that to true.
+In your `wp-config.php` file there should be a line "WP_debug" set that to true.

     define('WP_DEBUG', true);

-## Web.config
+## Default Rewrite rules
 You may have an issue with rewrite rules and may need the default rewrite rules.

     <?xml version="1.0" encoding="UTF-8"?>